dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

     * Saved conferences.
     * Saved conferences with Call For Papers.
     * Form to enter conference data.
 * Each conference data is presented through a card.
     * A conference card has an icon to mark it as favorite.
     * A CFP card has an icon to mark it as complete.
 * The user will navigate to each view through a tabbed navigation bar that has buttons to represent each view.
 * The navigation bar is always present.
 * Since we want to protect user data from unauthorized usage, we are going to create an authentication landing page that will use Auth0 to grant or deny user access to the application.
-* The interface will provide buttons to login and logout.
+* The interface will provide login and logout buttons.

 Since Mithril makes it very easy to work in terms of components, we are going to use a component based architecture to create our application.
 Each element of the UI will be represented through a component.
 We are going to create reusable components as much as we can.
 Before we proceed in designing a prototype of the application, let's first define what the user data looks like.